jdpieck/oasis-align/README.md

 ![Animation of image being aligned with another image](examples/image-with-image.gif)
 ### Text with Text
 ![Animation of text being aligned with differently sized text](examples/text-with-text.gif)
+### Full Document Implementation
+To see how `oasis-align` can be used in practice, check out my [Onshape boat tutorial](https://github.com/jdpieck/Onshape-Boat-Tutorial) made using Typst!

 ## General Content Configuration

-> [!TIP]
-> The parameters with defined values are the defaults and do not need to be included unless desired.
+The a large portion of the following parameters have been made user-accessible for edge case scenarios in which the baseline function is unable to determine a solution.
+The parameters with defined values are the defaults and should only be changed when you are unable to achieve your desired output.

 ```typst
 #oasis-align(